jfmdev/PlainCAT/readme.md

 ### New paragraphs

-The software only allows to edit current paragraphs, if you want to add new paragraphs or delete existing ones, you will have to use an external editor.
+The software only allows to edit existing paragraphs, if you want to add new paragraphs or delete existing ones, you will have to use an external editor.

 Development